 Securities listed in paragraph c and d shall be invested to provide sufficient liquidity to pay obligations as they come due.
-The District records all interest revenue related to investment activities in the respective funds and reports investments at fair value.
-As of September 30, 2015, there were no investments.
+The District records all interest revenue related to investment activities in the respective funds.
+Investments are measured at amortized cost or reported at fair value as required by generally accepted accounting principles.
+As of September 30, 2016, there were no investments.